jmhammond/math-courses/content/blog/allowfullscreen-a-lesson/index.md

 The a-ha moment is that if an `iframe` is inside another `iframe`, the outer frame *must* have the `allowfullscreen` property enabled for full screen to work.
 So I fixed it and now they can do full screen:

 {{<img src="yes-fullscreen.png" alt="fullscreen is now available">}}

+The lesson: ask your students if there's any technological sticking points that interfere with their learning.
+You might be surprised what you missed!

 ---